Can I have my teeth whitened at Belhaven?

 The bleaching will cause sensitivity in your teeth both during the treatment and for a few days after.
 The sensitivity is usually only mild and we recommend that you use either Sensodyne or Colgate Sensitive Toothpaste during treatment.
 If the sensitivity is severe, we suggest you leave the bleaching trays out for a few nights until the sensitivity has decreased.
 We also suggest that you refrain from drinking ice cold or very hot food and drinks during bleaching to help minimise sensitivity.

 No, the gel will only whiten real teeth.
 It will not harm crowns, white fillings or false teeth but these may require to be replaced once bleaching is complete to improve the colour match.
 Your dentist will discuss this with you in more detail.

 In small amounts, the gel is completely harmless although you may experience an unpleasant taste.
 If you swallow a large amount of bleach we recommend that you seek medical advice.

 Your dentist will give you enough bleach to last approx 2 weeks.
 If you require more bleach, please speak to your dentist.

-Bleaching costs £250 and which will include a 2 week supply of bleach and a set of bleaching trays, constructed especially for your mouth.
+Bleaching costs are detailed on OUR FEES page.
+The fee will include your assessment, a 2 week supply of bleach and a set of bleaching trays, constructed especially for your mouth.
 This must be paid in full when the impressions are taken.
 A discount is available for members of our Dental Care Plan.